-ASIP funding through the ALES Internship Program offers your organization an opportunity to recruit energetic, talented individuals for your summer opportunities – helping you to build a pipeline of quality candidates for the future.
+ASIP funding for ALES Internship students offers your organization an opportunity to recruit energetic, talented individuals for your summer opportunities – helping you to build a pipeline of quality candidates for the future.

 Employers must meet the following requirements to be eligible for the program:

-- Employers from any sector are eligible to apply.
+- Employers from any the Private, public and not-for-profit sectors are eligible to apply.

 - Provide a minimum hourly rate of $14.00, of which $7.00 per hour will be provided through the wage subsidy.
 Preference will be given to employers who are willing to top up the wage more than $12.50 per hour.

 - Pay all Mandatory Employment Related Costs (MERCS) for the student.

 - The internship position must be full-time (30 to 40 hours per week).

 - The duration of the position must be 14 to 16 weeks between April 30 to August 31, 2018.

 - The employer is responsible for training and supervising the student and for providing feedback on their performance.

 The opportunity must provide the student with meaningful work experience related to programs of study in Agriculture and must not contribute to the provision of personal services to the employer.